csh0711/quarkus-testautomation/README.md

 SuperheroServiceUnitTests.kt`).
 - **Technology Integration Tests**: Tests in this group are used to verify code written to use a particular technology (see `SuperheroResourceIntegrationTests.kt`)
-- **End-to-End Tests**: Ensure that the entire control flow works from request to response.
+- **End-to-End Tests**: Ensure that the entire control flow works from consumer request to response.
 Or to put it this way: Whether the interaction of all the components - tested isolated with Unit or Integration Tests - works as well (see `SuperheroRegistryEnd2EndTests.kt`).